 DoS vs DDoS

-The difference between a DoS and DDoS attack is quite simple.
-A DoS attack usually targets a victim at the application layer, with the same intentions of rendering a website unusable.
+A DoS attack usually targets a victim at the application layer.
 A DoS attack is accomplished by a single user using a single internet connection.

 A DDoS attack on the other hand, takes advantage of using multiple infected devices across different IP addresses to deliver a similar attack, however at a much larger scale.
 DDoS attacks are harder to deflect than DoS assaults simple due to the large volume of devices contributing to the attack.
 DDoS attacks can be accomplished at the application layer however are also used at the network layer to target network infrastructure.